-The Powenetics project allows the accurate power measurements of graphics cards, CPUs and SSD/HDDs.
-This system was designed with three main purposes in mind: to be highly affordable, easy to use and provide accurate data with fast polling rates, in order to be able to “catch” power spikes.
+The Powenetics project allows the accurate power measurements of graphics cards, CPUs, and SSD/HDDs.
+This system was designed with three primary purposes in mind: to be highly affordable, easy to use, and provide accurate data with fast polling rates, to be able to “catch” power spikes.